-Enrollment in 600-level Haile/US Bank College of Business courses is normally restricted to students admitted to graduate business degree programs.
-However, students in graduate non-degree status may enroll in MAcc courses providing 1) the Office of Graduate Education has on file official copies of all their undergraduate and graduate transcripts; 2) they meet all stated prerequisites for the course(s) for which they wish to enroll; and 3) they have received written permission from the appropriate graduate program director (MAcc).
-Students in graduate non-degree status may take no more than eight hours of graduate business courses.
-Graduate non-degree status is not available for the MBA or ELOC program.
+Enrollment in graduate-level Haile/US Bank College of Business courses is normally restricted to students admitted to graduate business degree programs.
+However, students in graduate non-degree status may enroll in MAcc or MBA courses providing 1) the Office of Graduate Education has on file official copies of all their undergraduate and graduate transcripts; 2) they meet all stated prerequisites for the course(s) for which they wish to enroll; and 3) they have received written permission from the appropriate graduate program director (MAcc or MBA).
+Students in graduate nondegree status may take no more than nine hours of graduate business courses, unless an exception is approved by the graduate program director.
+Graduate non-degree status is not available for the ELOC program.